 Telford Shrewsbury Hereford In Telford, there are extensive off-road walking routes, but few traditional streets to walk along.
 The distributor roads are far less conducive to walking, even where they include pedestrian facilities.
-Shrewsbury and Hereford are fort built form includes attractive walki bridges, parkland, historic streets, buildings which provide interest as selective improvements. ng routes, via pedestrian river alleyways and landmark The challenge for Telford is to use new development and increased density as an opportunity to create variety, interest and orientation for journeys on foot.
-The challenge for Shrewsbury a protect and enhance those challenge make it easy and attractive for p racteristics of place which
+Shrewsbury and Hereford are fortunate, insofar as their natural and built form includes attractive walking routes, via pedestrian river bridges, parkland, historic streets, alleyways and landmark buildings which provide interest and a sense of place, reinforced by selective improvements.
+The challenge for Telford is to use new development and increased density as an opportunity to create variety, interest and orientation for journeys on foot.
+The challenge for Shrewsbury and Hereford is to understand, protect and enhance those characteristics of place which make it easy and attractive for people to walk.
 In all three settlements, newer developments, such as supermarkets, retail units and workplaces have often been designed and built with car access in mind.
-Pedestrian access, where provided, can often be "coarse grained" and involve negotiating a sea of car parks and access roads.
+Pedestrian access, where provided, can ofter be "coarse grained" and involve negotiating a sea of car parks and access roads.
 New roads are rarely designed as streets with active frontages and continuous high quality pedestrian facilities.
 Over time, parts of traditional towns can become places which are less friendly - sometimes even quite hostile - to people on foot.
-In all three settlements, safety and security considerations often dictate that new housing estate roads are winding and indirect, with limited access to main roads and few alleys or short cuts - whereas people on foot need direct, straight routes and clear lines of sight to the next corner, landmark building or feature.
+In all three settlements, safety and security considerations often dictate the new housing estate roads are winding and indirect, with limited access to main roads and few alleys short cuts - whereas people on foot need direct, straight routes and clear lines of sight to the next corner, landmark building or feature.
 Use of lighting, surface materials, trees and street furniture all have a role to play.
 The more fine grained an area is, the more likely people are to be able to walk or cycle.
-The absolute separation of workplaces and homes, is a product of a car-based society, and makes it less likely that people will walk to work.
+The absolute separation of workplaces and homes, is a product of a car-based society, and makes it less likely that people will walk to work. ccess, where provided, can often ccess roads.
+New roads are quality pedestrian facilities.
+Over endly - sometimes even quite y considerations often dictate that as to main roads and few alleys or clear lines of sight to the next s, trees and street furniture all people are to be able to walk or ct of a car-based society, and The challenge for all three settle ements, as they face substantial growth, is to pay greater